December 31st

 Commentary:

-'Pampering' isn't the only way to shower children with affection.
+Pampering isn't the only way to shower children with affection.

 When children are young, under the age of five, they are very innocent and divine.
 Indulging them and yielding to their desires and whims are acceptable at that age.

-However, as they start growing up, they begin to see the world around them and start exploring their limits.
-Yielding to all their desires, right or wrong, will only bring harm to them.
-If they do not have a parent or adult that guides and helps them to make the right choices, chances are they will make the wrong ones!
-That's human tendency.
-Children might find it uncalled for; but will soon realize the reasons behind the discipline as they mature into responsible adults.
+Children might find it uncalled for, but will soon realize the reasons behind the discipline as they mature into responsible adults.
 Discipline is essential, especially in setting moral grounds - telling lies, being hurtful to others, etc. should be nipped in the bud.
-When the right morals are instilled in a child at a young age, the parents can be sure that they have carried out their duties effectively.
+When the right morals are instilled in a child at a young age, the parents can be assured that they have carried out their duties effectively.

 Children brought up like this turn out to be wonderful contributions to society!